zhaw-ssm25/zhaw-ssm25.github.io/curriculum.md

 The University of Minnesota has a particular expertise in this field and one of the world leading scientists, [**Prof. Arthur Erdman**](https://cse.umn.edu/me/arthur-erdman), still teaches at UMinnesota and might contribute to the programme.

-The detailed programme will be developed after sufficient students have registered and the summer school can be conducted.
+The detailed programme will be developed after sufficient students have registered and the summer school can definitely be conducted.

 An outline of the programme structure can be found in [this ppt presentation](assets/images/Presentation_Mechanisms_Mechatronics.pdf), put together by Prof. Julianna Abel.